Is Marijuana Harmful to Lung Health? Exploring the Evidence

 Furthermore, experts advise caution in the use of marijuana, particularly for individuals with heart conditions, as it can increase heart rate and blood pressure.
 This underscores the need for further research and a nuanced understanding of marijuana’s health impacts (Harvard Health).

-See also How to Repair a Fiberglass Canoe: A Step-by-Step Guide
+See also How to Fix Windows Search Indexing Not Running: A Comprehensive Guide

 Despite these findings, some guidelines for safer marijuana use have emerged.
 Recommendations include avoiding smoking cannabis to reduce lung inflammation, using alternative forms like tinctures or edibles, and being cautious with dosage and frequency to mitigate potential risks (Harvard Health).